codewouter/milestone3-npc-library/README.md

 ### Mockups

-Mockups/wireframes can be viewed within the project structure in /mockups/ms3mockups.pdf or in the [github repository](https://github.com/codewouter/milestone3-npc-library/blob/master/Mockups/ms3mockups.pdf)
+Mockups/wireframes can be viewed within the project structure in /mockups/ms3mockups.pdf (once downloaded) or in the [github repository](https://github.com/codewouter/milestone3-npc-library/blob/master/Mockups/ms3mockups.pdf)

 ## Features